📚 Guide: Uxopian AI Service Deployment

 JAVA_OPTSto allocate enough memory (e.g.,-Xmx4g). - Place the service behind a Reverse Proxy (NGINX/Apache) to handle SSL.

-🔹 Step 4: Prompt Creation (Backend)
+🔹 Step 4: Create Your First Prompt